Attention deficit hyperactivity disorder

 Although teachers can expect at least one student in every classroom to have ADHD, there is generally little training that prepares them for managing these children.
 The teacher should be prepared for certain behaviors in the child with ADHD:

 The Role of the Parent in the School Setting

 The parent can help the child by talking to the teacher before the school year starts about their child's situation.
 The first priority for the parent is to develop a positive, not adversarial, relationship with the child's teacher.
 Finding a tutor to help after school may also be helpful

 The Individuals with Disabilities Education Act (IDEA) requires the school to identify and evaluate children who may need help and to provide special services.
 However, parents sometimes report pressure by the school to put their children on medication or force them into special classrooms without clear educational justification.
 The schools, in these cases, may be acting illegally.

-High-quality special education can be extremely helpful in improving learning and developing a child's sense of self worth.
-Still, programs vary widely in their ability to provide quality education and may not accommodate the specific needs of a child with ADHD.
+High-quality special education can be extremely helpful in improving learning and developing a child's sense of self-worth.
+Still, programs vary widely in their ability to provide quality education, hiring and keeping well trained and empathetic staff, and may not accommodate the specific needs of a child with ADHD.

 Special programs are also required under the Rehabilitation Act and by the Americans with Disabilities Act (ADA) for students at institutions of higher learning.
 It is the student's responsibility, however, to inform the administration at their college or university that they need such services.